kovrom/willow-application-server/README.md

 ```
 docker restart willow-application-server
 ```
+### Simple basic WAC UI (not even).
+Search, delete, add

+This fork has a very rudimentary WAC interface at `http://my_was_host:8502/temp/wac-ui/` where you can run a search with various parameters.
+You can also delete command that was auto-learned wrong.
+And lastly you can add commands and aliases manually by typing them, you can use it for "seeding" correct commands in the beginning, for example.
+The search output provided is the raw result from typesense and very verbose.
+More api info is available at `http://my_was_host:8502/docs`

 ## Upgrading "Over the Air" (OTA)

 OTA upgrades allow you to update Willow devices without having to re-connect them to your computer to flash.
 It's a very safe process with a great deal of verification, automatic rollbacks on upgrade failure, etc.